He’s been called “the greatest investor in history”…

 Sorry again: turns out it’s actually just Warren Buffett…

-The Berkshire Hathaway Annual Meeting returns tomorrow after a two-year hiatus to its Omaha-based, non-virtual format.
+This weekend the Berkshire Hathaway Annual Meeting returns for the third straight year to its Omaha-based, non-virtual format.

 So get in the spirit of “Woodstock for capitalists”.
 Take our quick visual tour now.